 When asked whether Baltimore residents wanted police to back off, Rev. Kinji Scott was clear: “No. That represented our progressives, our activists, our liberal journalists, our politicians, but it did not represent the overall community.
 Because we know for a fact that around the time Freddie Gray was killed, we start to see homicides increase.
 We had five homicides in that neighborhood while we were protesting.”

-Obviously, unjustified police shootings are unacceptable (and as Daniel Saver proved, they don’t just happen to African Americans).
+Obviously, unjustified police shootings are unacceptable (and as Daniel Shaver proved, they don’t just happen to African Americans).
 However, vilifying every use of force before the facts are known only disincentivizes good police work, and that costs lives.

 Most of them are black.